 What cities offer ADU fee waivers?

-Encinitas, Vista and San Diego County all offer fee waivers, and each jurisdiction has its own benefits.
+Encinitas and Vista offer fee waivers, and each jurisdiction has its own benefits.

 ENCINITAS ADU FEES & WAIVERS